bloominstituteoftechnology/module-challenge-intro-to-git/pc.md

 Now that you are all set up, it's time to learn a little more about the tools of the trade.
 Edit this file and answer the following questions.
 You can type your answer below the questions.
 You are going to need to start familiarizing yourself with the [GitHub docs](https://docs.github.com/en) doc short for documentation are the instructions on how to use a languge, or program.
 A large part of your job as a developer will be learning how to read and work with documentation.
 Please reference the GitHub docs when answering the questions below.
 If you cannot find what you are looking for in the docs, you can always start to practice your google skills.

 1. What is git?
 What is the difference between git and GitHub?
+Git lets you manage and keep track of your source code history.
+GitHub is a cloud-based hoting service that lets you manage Git repositories.
 2. Why do we create a branch?
+It shows the changes made
 3. What is the purpose of a pull request?
+The purpose of a pull request is to let your team know that there are changes to review.
 4. What is the command you can use to switch between branches?
-For example you are working on a feature branch and you want to switch back to main.
+For example you are working on a feature branch and you want to switch back to main. cd
 5. Explain the difference between `git fetch`, `git merge` and `git pull` what does each command do?
+The git fetch command downloads commits, files, and refs from a remote repository into your local repo.
+Git merging combines sequences of commits into one unified history of commits.
+Git pull updates local version of repository from a remote.
 6. What is a merge conflict?
 How do you resolve a merge conflict?
+You can resolve merge conflicts using the command line and a text editor.
+Merge conflicts occur when competing changes are made to the same line of a file, or when one person edits a file and another person deletes the same file